This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What tests will I need to help manage my diabetes?

-Your healthcare provider may do any of the following to see if your diabetes is well controlled:
+Your care team provider may do any of the following to see if your diabetes is well controlled:

 - A random glucose test may be done any time of day, no matter how long ago you ate.